kasra-hosseini/obspyDMT/README.md

 ``dmt_tour_dir`` directory will be created in the current path, and retrieved/processed waveforms as well as meta-data will be organized there (refer to [Directory structure](#directory-structure) section for more information).

-The retrieved waveforms can be plotted by:
+The (raw) retrieved waveforms can be plotted by:

 ```bash
 obspyDMT --datapath dmt_tour_dir --local --plot_waveform